Long-time Freeness in the Kicked Top: Acknowledgements

 \section{Acknowledgements}

-We thank X. Turkeshi, B. Pain and J. Kudler-Flam for their insightful discussions, L. Foini for valuable feedback on our work, and J. Kurchan for collaboration on related projects.
-We acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -390534769, and DFG Collaborative Research Center (CRC) 183 Project No. 277101999 - project B02.
+We thank X. Turkeshi, B. Pain, and J. Kudler-Flam for their insightful discussions, M. Buchhold, L. Foini and Y. Fyodorov for valuable feedback on our work, and J. Kurchan for collaboration on related projects.
+We acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -390534769, and DFG Collaborative Research Center (CRC) 183 Project No. 277101999 - project B02.\\ The data that support the findings of this article are openly available \cite{zenodo2024}.

-\section{Diagrammatic representation of \\ the Full Eigenstate Thermalization Hypothesis}
+\section{Diagrammatic representation of the Full Eigenstate Thermalization Hypothesis}

 The full Eigenstate Thermalization Hypothesis ansatz in Eq.~\eqref{full_ETH} can be represented in a pictorial way via \emph{ETH diagrams}; the product of $n$ matrix elements is drawn as a loop with $n$ dots, where every dot indicates an index and every arc of the circle between two consecutive dots refers to the matrix element with the related indices.
 By convention, the factors of the product are written down clockwise along the loop, starting from the upper dot.
 In the presence of repeated indices, lines are drawn to connect dots with equal indices.
 One recognizes three different types of diagrams (simple loops, noncrossing, and crossing) based on the drawn lines.
 Some examples of ETH diagrams for $n=6$ are here represented:\\